chenmaster05/pyngineer/README.md

 def init_engineer():
 ```

-This function immediately redefines all relevant constants for engineering purposes.
+This function immediately redefines all relevant constants and functions for engineering purposes.

 ## Installation Instructions